 I am passionate about re-defining what it means to be a parent of a special needs child

-I am passionate about re-defining what it means to be a parent of a special needs child.
-I am an active blogger on my Strength for Sydney site and have written dozens of blogs with brutal honesty and insight sharing my unique perspective with the community
+I am now passionate about re-defining what it means to be a parent of a special needs child.
+I have written dozens of blogs with brutal honesty and insight sharing my unique perspective with the community

 In 2010, I co-founded The SMS Research Foundation.
 A fellow parent of a child with SMS and I noted a paucity in the amount of clinical research being performed for SMS, and felt that an organization was needed with the sole purpose of improving the scientific knowledge in SMS.